Alofi

-Alofi is the capital of the Pacific Ocean island nation of Niue.
-With a population of 597 in 2017, Alofi has the distinction of being the second smallest national capital city in terms of population (after Ngerulmud, capital of Palau).
-It consists of the two villages: Alofi North and Alofi South where the government headquarters are located.
+Alofi is the capital of the island nation of Niue.
+With a population of 610 in 2022, Alofi is the second-smallest national capital by population (after Ngerulmud, capital of Palau).
+It consists of two villages: Alofi North and Alofi South.
+They collectively serve as the capital, but of the two, Alofi South hosts more government buildings, as many were moved to the southern part after Cyclone Heta.

 History

+In 1922 the first hospital in Niue opened in Alofi.